maximums/TMPS/Lab2/README.md

 ## Theory:
 **Design patterns** are typical solutions to common problems in software design.
-Each pattern is like a blueprint that can be customize to solve a particular design problem.They define a common language that helps developer teams communicate more efficiently.<br>
+Each pattern is like a blueprint that can be customized to solve a particular design problem.They define a common language that helps developer teams communicate more efficiently.<br>
 <br>